-The MGM Springfield is right off both routes 91 and 291 in Springfield, with very easy access.
+The MGM Springfield is right off routes 91 and 291 in Springfield, with very easy access.
 The adjacent parking garage is large and free.
-The casino’s urban setting of a medium-sized city attempting reclamation, presents some challenges.
+The casino’s urban setting in a medium-sized city attempting reclamation presents some challenges.
 Apart from the casino, there is not a lot in the immediate area to attract visitors.
-We’ve spoke with recent visitors who complain about this fact and report feeling a bit unsafe wandering beyond the casino.

-The entire MGM Springfield complex is moderate in size.
+The MGM Springfield complex is moderate in size.
 Navigating the casino floor reminded us a bit of the ease of The Rivers in New York.
-The MGM has all the features of a full-service casino (i.e., slots, table games, restaurants, and a hotel), but is very manageable.
+The MGM has all the features of a full-service casino (i.e., slots, table games, restaurants, and a hotel), but is very manageable to navigate.
 The interior of the property continues the modern-urban, attractive, but understated feel.
 A stone walkway loops around the central gaming area, with brick and stone walls.
 Like The Rivers, the entire casino is non-smoking.

 Although there are a couple of upscale restaurants, most of the food offerings are moderately priced.
-The food court, the South End Market, offers a nice array of offerings at a good value.
-There is a seafood place, an Asian noodle spot, a grill, a diner, a burrito area with apparently fresh ingredients, and a wine bar.
-We grabbed a couple of pizza slices at the Cal Mare Pizza Counter on our way out.
-Both slices, a white pizza and pepperoni, were quite good, but perhaps a bit overpriced.
+The food court, the South End Market, offers a decent array of offerings at a good value.
+There is a lobster shack, an Asian noodle spot, a grill, a diner, and a taco spot.
+Heather got spring rolls and pot stickers from Wicked Noodles, both of which were very good and very inexpensive.
+I went to Macho Taco, and had a couple of chicken tacos and an ear of elote.
+All of that was cheap too, but none of it was very good.

 The MGM Springfield Poker Room Comfort